Summary: in this tutorial, you will learn about what Node.js is and why and when you should use Node.js.

 Why node.js

-Node.js is good for prototyping and agile development.
-It also allows you to build fast and highly scalable applications.
+Node.js is good for prototyping and agile development, allowing you to build fast and highly scalable applications.

-Node.js has a large ecosystem of open source libraries so that you can reuse existing libraries and spend more time focusing on your applications.
+Node.js has a large ecosystem of open-source libraries so that you can reuse existing ones and spend more time focusing on the business logic.